mhansson81/Kmeans_DBSCAN_clustering/README.md

 # Kmeans_DBSCAN_clustering

-University project - Artificial Neural Networks using Keras (Tensorflow) to classify MNIST data set
+University project - Clustering of main conformation of protein chains using DBSCAN and K-means

 Chalmers University of Technology (Autumn 2020) Course: Introduction to Data Science & AI Assignment grade: 9/10